deckarep/CosmicInvaders/README.md

 - [x] Hit on invader makes it flash white, invader now becomes red
 - [x] Between waves, all player's buildings remain
 - [x] On building hit, show a single dust cloud
+- [x] On building collapse:
+    - [x] Show a timed release of 3 to 5 fiery explosions
+    - [x] Station becomes dead (removed) from scene
+    - [ ] End with exploding sharapenel that bounces a few times on ground
+- [ ] When alien bullet hits weapon station, show a single smoke plume (just one).
-- [x] When building is below X percent, show repeated dust clouds
+- [x] When building is below X percent, show repeated smoke plumes.
 - [ ] Buildings cannot overlap on user placement, if overlapped render as red and don't allow placing it
 - [ ] When an invader is hit, his framerate speeds up temporarily to illustrate injury (faster pulsing)
 - [ ] Each new building costs more than the last